groovecoder/fx-doiuse/README.md

 ## Usage
 For now, this is a clunky prototype

-1. Install `doiuse` globally so the binary is available to the add-on:

-        npm install -g doiuse

-2. Sym-link `node` into `/usr/bin/` so `doiuse` can find `node`

-        sudo ln -s /usr/local/bin/node /usr/bin/node

-3. `jpm run` to run Firefox with the add-on:

-        cd fx-doiuse
-        jpm run [-p fx-doiuse]

-4. Open the Developer Tools "doiuse" panel
+1. Open the Developer Tools "doiuse" panel

-5. Set your Development Domains
+2. Set your Development Domains

-6. Go to one of your development domains
+3. Go to one of your development domains

-You will get an alert for each stylesheet on the page, showing all of the CSS incompatibilities as reported by `doiuse`.
+You will get an alert for each stylesheet on the page, showing all of the CSS incompatibilities as reported by [moz-doiuse](https://moz-doiuse.herokuapp.com).

 ## Dev Setup
 Add-on coding can be a bit tricky.
 There are great docs on MDN for Add-ons and